anshidarinshii/tink-her-hack-3-temp/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- Languages used:React,Javascript,html
+- Languages used:python
-- Frameworks used:
+- Frameworks used:flask bcript for hashpasswords

 ### Implementation
 1.PROJECT SETUP